Key Learnings 2010

 • Describe what success looks like and measure against that description

-Grants will be primarily made for one year; occasionally three-year grants will be awarded.
-In exceptional cases, we will consider five-year grants.
+Grants will be primarily made for one year occasionally three-year grants will be awarded.

-Grants will be made in amounts from ten to fifty thousand dollars annually.
-The foundation will make grants once a year in October.
+Grants will be made in amounts from ten to one hundred thousand annually.